2017070162/Child-project/README.md

 * Week 9 : Setting home pages and css
 * Week 10 : Completion of Front-End
 * Week 11 : Backend Optimization
-* Week 12 : Frontend Optimization
+* Week 12 : URL from glitch
-* Week 13 : Backend Debugging and Stress testing
+* Week 13 : User login and Account has been created and
+            * Create and delete method has been implemented from CRUD operation
 * Week 14 : Upgrade Ops based on Teacher's Input
 * Week 15 : Final Release